golanlevin/p5-single-line-font-resources/README.md

 *This is a repository of p5.js (JavaScript) programs for loading and displaying single-line vector fonts (also called single-stroke fonts, technical lettering fonts, stick fonts, skeleton fonts, engraving fonts, or monoline fonts) in a variety of formats — including TTF, SVG 1.1 Font, Hershey Font, and others.
 This repository also includes an authoritative archive of single-line fonts (and procedural fonts) recovered or extracted from a wide range of creative projects, vintage and obsolete technologies, and other sources.*

-*Most digital fonts are "outline fonts", which represent letterforms as shapes filled between two or more closed contours.
-By contrast, single-line fonts represent letters with linear skeletons, the same way we might draw or write them by hand.
+*Most digital fonts are "outline fonts", which represent letterforms as shapes that fill closed contours.
+By contrast, single-line fonts represent letters with linear skeletons, the same way we might write them by hand.
 Single-line fonts are ideally suited to creative coding, pen-plotting, laser projection, and CNC machining.
 Examples in this repository are known to work with p5.js v.1.11.13.*

 ![single line vs outline fonts](img/single_line_vs_outline_fonts.png)<br>*Single-line (left) vs outline font (right).*